Living With Us

 - advise the outgoing tenant on the condition which the property is required to returned in.

-- inspect the property and advise the outgoing tenant on repairs they will be responsible for before returning keys.
+- sometimes inspect the property and advise the outgoing tenant on repairs they will be responsible for before returning keys.

 An End of Tenancy Checklist is available below for use by tenants thinking about terminating their tenancy with the Association.